lorenzofox3/zora-node/README.md

 processLineByLine();
 ```

 That's it.
-You have a custom reporter (whose package's name is "custom-reporter" for example) which print in the console the failing assertions' details.
+You have a custom reporter (whose package's name is "custom-reporter" for example) which prints in the console the failing assertions' details.

 ``pta -r log | custom-reporter``